DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/random-gaussian.md

 {% include p5-editor.html id="UOREFtLT1" %}

-With more time, both versions could be adjusted to look similar, but the diameter and the small variations in x and y are easier to adjust while avoiding overlaps using the gaussian distribution because we know where most of the values are gonna be.
+With more time, both versions could be adjusted to look similar, but the diameter and the small variations in $$x$$ and $$y$$ are easier to adjust while avoiding overlaps using the gaussian distribution because we know where most of the values are gonna be.

 We can also use ```randomGaussian()``` to pick variations around a chosen color: